sectorsedgecommunity/mapping-docs/docs/json/environment.md

         ]
     }
 ],
-// Unknown all values for this: but only Corahk Canyon uses this.
+// Unknown all values for this
 "UnderwaterSound": "underwatercold",
 ```